kmorrell27/UpperCrustCatering/_menus/breakfast-buffets.md

 \*Extra bacon for 50¢/slice and extra sausage for $1/link

-Add ham steaks, biscuits and sausage gravy to make your breakfast heartier.
-Only $3.50 more per person!
+For a heartier breakfast, add ham steaks with biscuits and sausage gravy for $3.95 per person!
 * * *

 ## Ala Carte ~ Breakfast Stratas